 This is the oldest rug cleaning method, but it’s not a very hygienic method.
-However, dry cleaning is suitable for all types of carpet and compulsory for some types of rug materials like viscose, plant-based, sisal, coir, some silk variant, pulp-based, and jute rugs.
+However, Dry Cleaning Company in London is suitable for all types of carpet and compulsory for some types of rug materials like viscose, plant-based, sisal, coir, some silk variant, pulp-based, and jute rugs.

-Some of the rugs above only require dry cleaning because they absorb liquid, which causes permanent damage.
-This makes dry cleaning compounds and powders best for these types of rugs.
+Some of the rugs above only require Dry Cleaning Company in London because they absorb liquid, which causes permanent damage.
+This makes Dry Cleaning Company in London compounds and powders best for these types of rugs.

-If your carpet is made from any of the materials above, our technician will inform you before using only the dry cleaning method.
-The technician will also try to remove stains on the rug as dry cleaning cannot remove all types of rug stains.
+If your carpet is made from any of the materials above, our technician will inform you before using only the Dry Cleaning Company in London method.
+The technician will also try to remove stains on the rug as Dry Cleaning Company in London cannot remove all types of rug stains.

 If your rug does not have stains and you want it clean regardless of potential damages, the technician will apply the cleaning powder to the rug to absorb dirt, bacteria and allergens.

 Rugs made with mixed fibres, wool, and linen have been cleaned either Dry Cleaning or cold water extraction.
 However, cold water extraction cleaning is more effective in removing stubborn spots and stains.